-Hypertension is essentially characterized by the rise of blood pressure readings beyond normal levels on 2 or more separate occasions.
-The pathogenesis of this disorder can be triggered by a lot of causes; one of which is the alteration in the tone of the smooth muscles and the wall structure surrounding the blood vessels.
-This can be brought about by factors such as remodelling due to inflammation, inflammation and apoptosis, and impairments in the ionic exchange required for maintaining normal smooth muscle tone.
+Hypertension is essentially characterized by an increase in blood pressure readings beyond normal levels on 2 or more separate occasions.
+The pathogenesis of this disorder includes, among others, the alteration in the tone of the smooth muscles and the wall structure surrounding the blood vessels.
+This alteration can be brought about by factors such as remodeling due to inflammation, inflammation and apoptosis, and impairments in the ionic exchange required for maintaining normal smooth muscle tone.

-There has been a lot of suggested ways to classify this disorder.
-However, the Joint National Committee on Prevention, Detection, Evaluation and Treatment of Hypertension has published a series of reports that outline all that there is to know about the management of the disease.
+Several ways have been suggested to classify hypertension.
+However, the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of Hypertension has published a series of reports that outline important information regarding the management of the disease.
 Their latest report, JNC 8, classifies hypertension according to the degree of blood pressure elevation.
-In line with this, the management of hypertension is modified according to the classification in which the patients are in.
+In line with this, the management of hypertension is modified according to the blood pressure category.

 |Normal||< 120||and < 80|

 The management of hypertension is very important in the early course of the disease because several fatal complications are preventable when blood pressure levels are controlled.
 However, many consequences of hypertension still result in mortality and disability.
 Acute coronary syndrome is an example of an important condition that could result from hypertension.

 One classification of the medications listed in the JNC 8 are vasodilators, which have a direct effect on the tone of the smooth muscles surrounding the blood vessels.
 This results in the reduction of blood flow resistance in the coronary and peripheral blood vessels, relieving the signs and symptoms of hypertension.